katmastt/Disease-Monitor/README.md

 - **/recordPatientExit recordID exitDate**: the program adds the specific exitDate to the entry with ID recordID - updates all the necessary structures.
 - **/numCurrentPatients [disease]**: disease is optional.
 If disease is specified, then the program prints the total number of patients, who are still treated with the specific disease.
 In different case it prints the total number of parients who are still in hospitals.
 - **/exit**: the program terminates.

+Different txt input files are provided - each contains different number of records.